bengroneman/erikstewart_jewelry/sub_pages/Home.md

   image: "/uploads/sliders-230x230.jpg"
   price: '2'
 about_section: |-
-  ABOUT
-  erik stewart
+  ## About

-  Contemporary jewelry with an expression of art, nature and architecture designed as Art for the Body.
+  ##### Erik stewart Contemporary jewelry with an expression of art, nature and architecture designed as Art for the Body.

-  Erik Stewart Jewelry delivers conceptual form aligned with exquisite detail in design and workmanship.
+  ##### Erik Stewart Jewelry delivers conceptual form aligned with exquisite detail in design and workmanship.

 ---